 - Blade lasts up to 4 months

-Philips OneBlade comes in varying different makes & models:
+Philips OneBlade comes in varying different makes & models.
+Any of the below models are an ideal razor for sensitive skin:

-Where can you buy Philips OneBlade?
-You can pick up the PhilipsOneBlade from many different retailers, such as Boots or Amazon.
-Boots is great for the OneBlade as the product is normally on promotion, plus you get your adcard points.
+You can buy the PhilipsOneBlade from many different retailers, such as Boots or Amazon.
+Boots is great for the OneBlade as the product is normally on promotion, plus you get advantage card points too.
 However, Amazon is also great for getting the product at a bargain price.

 Shaving Tips For Sensitive Skin: